 The desequentialization D factors into a negative part D^- followed by a positive part D^+ (Fig.2).

-If p is a play in an innocent strategy φ then $D^-(p)$ is a thick subtree sof t{φ} .
-Conversely, any thick subtree t of t{φ} can be lifted into many plays in φ .
+If p is a play in an innocent strategy φ then $D^{-}(p)$ is an even thick subtree s of t{φ} .
+Conversely, any even thick subtree t of t{φ} can be lifted into many plays in φ .
 This is just a matter of extending the tree order of s into a well-shaped total order.
 Intuitively, the tree order of s corresponds to the internal dynamic of the program (positive/Player) that one will find in any interaction between this program and an environment.
 The new part of the order is then provided by the environment (negative/Opponent) during a possible interaction.
+The thick subtree s together with the total order is called a multiplexed position in recent Curien's terminology (unpublished).

-An experiment e in a proof-net π is just a thick subtree s of T{π} , together with an arbitrary valuation v of axioms.
+An experiment e in a proof-net π is just an even thick subtree s of T{π} , together with an arbitrary valuation v of axioms.
 By extending the correspondence Ψ between proof-nets and trees of P-views to their thick subtrees, we show that the positive desequentialization D^+ of s (together with v) is the result of the experiment e.
 This proves that the desequentialization is a functor which maps a finite innocent strategy (a set of plays) to the static interpretation of the corresponding proof-net.